shokugeoo/verilog_coe180.1/README.md

 # verilog_coe180.1
-This repository will contain Codes from Laboratory 1 up until the Last Laboratory
+This repository will contain my lab submissions for COE180.1 - Introduction to Hardware Description Languages.